 Therefore this text proposes a management structure of three levels with respect to the certification of respective models.
 In more detail:

 CIDOC CRM is what it is because of the principles of its development, two of the most foundational of which are that it favours the function of information integration with long-term validity and stresses the connection of this information with knowledge groups.
 It is because of this that it has developed slowly and steadily and inter alia become an ISO standard which people want to use because it is reliable.
 This rigour is what founds the CIDOC CRM's reputation.
 The CIDOC CRM base standard is therefore developed slowly and conservatively in order to ensure its reliability and long-term reusability.
-Concepts and relations are introduced into the standard by developers model only when they believe they have fully understood these and the implications of their inclusion against this high standard of long term reusability.
+Concepts and relations are introduced into the standard model by developers only when they believe they have fully understood these and the implications of their inclusion against this high standard of long term reusability.

-On the other hand, the needs of live data project are here and now, and they push the edge of what can be said, what has been fully thought through etc. They need to move fast(er) and CIDOC CRM needs to move, deliberately, slower.
+On the other hand, the needs of live data projects are here and now, and they push the edge of what can be said, what has been fully thought through etc. They need to move fast(er) and CIDOC CRM needs to move, deliberately, slower.

 For this reason we determine the need for different approaches and standards for CIDOC CRM extension maintenance depending on their relative function and origin.